RobertsLab/Paper-DNR-Geoduck-Proteomics/notebooks/SRM/02-Picking-Peaks-&-QC.md

 ## Picking peaks & QC'ing abundance results in Skyline

+Software:
+  * Skyline Daily
+  * Excel to view your Predicted RT results

-## Before exporting data from Skyline for data analysis, complete the following:
+### Before exporting data from Skyline for data analysis, complete the following:
   1) Pick correct peaks for all pe[ptides, replicates (using Predicted RT)
   2) Adjust peak boundaries as necessary
   3) Remove transitions that do not align with the predicted RT